-The great variety of charters extant in England, and the confusion arising out of them, induced the English Legislature, in 1835, to attempt consolidation, so as to produce uniformity.
+The great variety of charters extent in England, and the confusion arising out of them, induced the English Legislature, in 1835, to attempt consolidation, so as to produce uniformity.
 This was effected by the Imperial statute 5 & 6 Wm.
 IV. cap.
 76. Before that act, all was chaos.
 There was scarce a power or privilege in common to the cities, towns and boroughs of England.
-One town had exclusive privileges of trade; another had exclusive privileges of fishing.
-One class of persons was entitled to vote in one borough, and in another Nothing borough the same class was expressly disqualified.
+One town had exclusive privileges of trade another had evaluative privileges of fishing.
+One class trade; another had exclusive privileges of fishing.
+One class of persons was entitled to vote in one borough, and in another borough the same class was expressly disqualified.
 Nothing was in common; everything was in confusion.
 The materials were at hand, but in such a mass of confusion that the system (or rather want of system) then prevailing was anything but national.

 Order was effected by the act to which we have referred.
 (5 & 6 Wm.
 IV. cap.
 76.)
-It laid down a general form of municipal government, which was made applicable to all municipal government, which was made applicable to all nunicipal constituencies, and then repealed so much of all laws, statutes and usages, and so much of all royal and other charters, grants and letters patent, as were inconsistent with or contrary to that form.
+It laid down a general form of municipal government, which was made applicable to all municipal government, which was made applicable to all municipal constituencies, and then repealed so much of all laws, statutes and usages, and so much of all royal and other charters, grants and letters patent, as were inconsistent with or contrary to that form.
 It declared that from the time of the passing of the act, no person should be elected, made or admitted a burgess or freeman of any borough by gift or purchase, and made provision for those who were then so.
-It enacted a new qualification for freemen or voters, which qualification was made of general application, and dependent qualification was made of general application, and dependent rather on property than on personal influence.
+It enacted a new qualification for freemen or voters, which qualification was made of general application, and dependent rather on property than on personal influence.
+It also qualification was made of general application, and dependent rather on property than on personal influence.
 It also declared a new qualification for the elected, which was in like manner made of general application.
 It provided that the days of election and the periods of office should be the same throughout the kingdom.
 It abolished all exclusive rights of trading, and in this respect placed all municipalities on the same footing.
-It likewise abolished certain privileges created by particular charters, such as exemption from service as jurors.
+It likewise abolished certain privileges created by particular charters, such as exemption from service as introve.
+The remedy was sweeping and effective, and has jurors.
 The remedy was sweeping and effective, and has proved to be lasting.
-It was the progenitor of the Canadian municipal system, and therefore deserves more than a passing
+It was the progenitor of the Canadian municipal system, and therefore deserves more than a passingnotice from us.